McClernan/documentation/favorites.md

 ## REQUIREMENT ##

-Allow users to tag individual blog posts as favorites so the user can easily find them later.
+Allow users to tag individual blog posts as favorites so they can easily find them later.
 No login required.

-A sample of the Favorites Gadget prototype be seen at [https://plays2019.blogspot.com](https://plays2019.blogspot.com)
+A sample of the Favorites Gadget prototype can be seen at [https://plays2019.blogspot.com](https://plays2019.blogspot.com)

 ## New Gadget Needed ##